Physical Science Solution Very Short Answer Type:

 Answer:

-Solubility decreases with an increases in temperature: Calcium sulphate (CaSO4).
+Solubility decreases with a temperature increases: Calcium sulphate (CaSO4).

 Question 23.
 Which gas is dissolved in soda water?